johanstenberg92/snapple/README.md

 # Snapple

+### Introduction

-Snapple is a distributed in-memory fault-tolerant key-value store based on the OR-Set CRDT.
+Snapple is a distributed in-memory fault-tolerant key-value store offering similar functionality as the Riak key value store.

+Snapple is however only in-memory and not persistent.